How to Make Iced Coffee in a Chemex

-Before we jump into the tutorial, I want to briefly explain how iced coffee is not the same thing as a cold brew coffee.
-Cold-brew coffee which has been surging in popularity in recent years takes about 24 hours to make.
+Before we jump into the tutorial, I want to briefly explain how iced coffee is different from cold brew coffee.
+Cold-brew coffee, which has been surging in popularity in recent years, takes about 24 hours to make.
 Iced coffee is different.
-It just takes the same amount of time it normally takes to make hot coffee.
+It just takes the same time it normally takes to make hot coffee.
 Iced coffee should taste as bright and as flavorful as the hot version without being weak and watery.
-Iced coffee excels at preserving the same flavor characteristics found in the regular brewed hot version.
-Cold-brew will create a low acidity profile and be much higher in caffeine.
+Iced coffee excels at preserving the same flavor characteristics in the regular brewed hot version.
+Cold brew will create a low acidity profile and is higher in caffeine.

-The big theme with making iced coffee is the water used will come from both the hot brewing water and ice cubes.
+The big theme with making iced coffee is that the water will come from the hot brewing water and ice cubes.
 A smaller amount of hot water will pass through the coffee grounds.
 As the coffee brews, it will fall onto the ice cubes.
-The end result is the ice will mostly be melted, but the drink will be chilled and not taste weak or watered down.
-With the Chemex, the brew time for iced coffee is comparable to the hot version.
-If you are interested in a slow drip iced coffee, check out our Cold Brew Dripper Tutorial.
+The ice will mostly be melted, but the drink will be chilled and not taste weak or watered down.
+With the Chemex, the brew time for iced coffee is comparable to that of the hot version.
+If you want a slow-drip iced coffee, check out our Cold Brew Dripper Tutorial.

 Step by Step Iced Chemex Brewing